patrickwalczak/Invoice-App/README.md

 An idea for this application comes from frontendmentor.io

 I was looking for a challenging mini project to test my current skills.
+So, I check out how app should look like and what functionalities should have.
+Some little parts I have changed to have more fun.

 About app.

 This is a useful tool to manage invoices.
-There are possibilities to add, edit, change status and delete invoice.
+There are possibilities to add, edit, change status, sort and delete invoice.

 In the near future, I will try to: